Green Flag Award: Purpose and description

 The scheme's aim is to promote standards of good management and best-practice amongst the green space sector.
 It is described by its issuers, Keep Britain Tidy, as an "internationally recognised award that is a benchmark for well-managed green space".
 As of October 2021, 2227 parks and open spaces held a Green Flag Award.

 While public parks make up most of the awardees, the Green Flag Award is also issued to sites with different uses, such as Loughborough University and Bluewater Shopping Centre, for the management of their grounds.

 Governance

-The Green Flag Award is managed under licence from the Department for Levelling Up, Housing and Communities, a UK Government department, by Keep Britain Tidy, who also administers the scheme in England and several other countries, including Australia and the United States.
+The Green Flag Award is managed under licence from the Department for Levelling Up, Housing and Communities, a UK Government department, by Keep Britain Tidy, which also administers the scheme in England, and several other countries, including Australia and the United States.

 Accreditation

 The owners of spaces that wish to hold the accreditation, pay a fee to be assessed by volunteer judges on an annual basis with a process involving secret shoppers and inspection of both the park and the owner's management plans.
 The aspects that spaces are judged on are: